 top of page

 I've always been fascinated with the idea of sense of agency (or sense of control) where one has the awareness to initiate your own action, in face of external events.
-It could also be my top strengths at play -- I have activator and achiever :)

 In my rabbit trail of ageing better, I attended "Forever Young: Aging with Success" by API Care and Counselling in July this year.
 In the workshop, I met Alice, who is a senior and was super enthusiastic in sharing about the Active Health initiative by Sports Singapore.